Skip to content

 The sample data was obtained from a public dataset that has been made available on NCBI's BioProject collection and published in the following paper: Corley, S.M., Canales, C.P., Carmona-Mora, P. et al. RNA-Seq analysis of Gtf2ird1 knockout epidermal tissue provides potential insights into molecular mechanisms underpinning Williams-Beuren syndrome.
 BMC Genomics 17, 450 (2016). https://doi.org/10.1186/s12864-016-2801-4 (BioProject ID: PRJNA320433).

 Many nf-core pipelines have a minimum requirement for reference data inputs.
 The input reference data requirements for this pipeline are provided in the usage documentation.
-To see what reference files we can specify using parameters, rerun the pipeline's help command to view all the available parameters.
+To see what reference files we can specify using parameters, look back to the output from the pipeline's help command and review the Reference genome options section:

 Reference genome options